Compare Mortgage Refinance Rates Today

 Additional loan products:

-Founded in 2000, Guaranteed Rate is a mortgage lender specializing in a digital mortgage experience.
-Consumers can check out refinance rates online, find information about Guaranteed Rate’s loan products, or read articles about mortgage lending and an easy online application process.
-Guaranteed Rate offers seven different refinance programs, including a wide variety of fixer-upper refinance programs.
+Founded in 2000, Rate (formerly known as Guaranteed Rate) is a mortgage lender specializing in a digital mortgage experience.
+Consumers can check out refinance rates online, find information about Rate’s loan products, or read articles about mortgage lending and an easy online application process.
+Rate offers seven different refinance programs, including a wide variety of fixer-upper refinance programs.

-You’ll have the best chance of qualifying for a mortgage refinance with Guaranteed Rate if you have a 61% loan-to-value (LTV) ratio or better, according to nationwide data from 2022.
-That year, 63% of refinance borrowers had a debt-to-income (DTI) ratio under 40%.
+You’ll have the best chance of qualifying for a mortgage refinance with Rate if you have a 62% loan-to-value (LTV) ratio or better, according to nationwide data from 2023.
+That year, 53% of refinance borrowers had a debt-to-income (DTI) ratio under 40%.

 *Down payment amount depends on loan program.